Kizumonogatari: Release

-It was released in the United States by Aniplex of America on February 26, 2016.
-The third film was premiered on United States on April 7, 2017.
-Neofilms later premiered the third anime film on May 18, 2017 in Hong Kong.
+The first film was released in the United States by Aniplex of America on February 26, 2016.
+The third film premiered in the United States on April 7, 2017.
+In Hong Kong, Neofilms premiered the third anime film on May 18, 2017.

+The compilation film, Kizumonogatari: Koyomi Vamp, was released on January 12, 2024.
+The film screened at the 28th Fantasia International Film Festival on July 27, 2024.
+Crunchyroll and Sony Pictures Entertainment released the film in select theaters for a one-day event in North America and Mexico on August 28, and in Australia on September 5, 2024.